usemoss/pipecat-moss/README.md

-# InferEdge Moss Integration for Pipecat
+# Moss Integration for Pipecat

 This integration enables real-time Retrieval-Augmented Generation (RAG) in your Pipecat voice AI agents using Moss.